 Determining That The Tenant Left Owing Rent

-Determining That The Tenant Left Owing RentLandlords, like you, who are stuck in a situation where they are owed rent but their tenant left without paying may act rashly.
-After all, you know the property is abandoned and the tenant isn’t paying; shouldn’t that be enough to pursue your missing funds?
+Landlords like you, who are stuck in a situation where they are owed rent but their tenant left without paying, may act rashly.
+After all, you know the property is abandoned, and the tenant isn’t paying; shouldn’t that be enough to pursue your missing funds?

-Ultimately, you need to step back and make sure you document the process properly.
+Ultimately, you need to step back and document the process correctly.
 Before you will be able to use legal routes to pursue the missing rent, you will need to be able to prove a few important things.

-Trying to collect the money on your own without following the proper procedure could lead to legal trouble, so you will want to avoid that at all costs.
+Trying to collect the money independently without following the proper procedure could lead to legal trouble, so you will want to avoid that at all costs.

 Show That The Tenant Has Left

-• Tenant moved out at the end of lease
+- Tenant moved out at the end of the lease

-These aren’t the only ways you can be sure the tenant is no longer staying at the property, but they are some of the most common ways.
-Make sure you thoroughly document whichever situation applies; this will be helpful later on.
+These are only some ways to be sure the tenant is no longer staying at the property, but they are some of the most common.
+Ensure you thoroughly document whichever situation applies; this will be helpful later.

 Show That The Tenant Hasn’t Paid

-Additionally, gather up documentation that shows the tenant owes rent, what they owe, when they last paid, and any other important financial details.
+Additionally, gather documentation showing the tenant owes rent, what they owe, when they last paid, and other important financial details.
 If the tenant was served any notices related to the rent payment, make sure you also include copies of these documents.

 Your Options When A Tenant Leaves Without Paying Rent

-Once you are certain the tenant is no longer residing at the property and they owe you unpaid rent, what are your next steps?
+Once you are certain the tenant is no longer residing at the property and owes you unpaid rent, what are your next steps?

 There are a few different routes to take.
 The path that will work best for you will depend on the exact situation, so do not expect a one-size-fits-all situation.